How To Safely Taper Off Of Benzodiazepines

 What Is The Best Way To Get Off Benzos?

 You can also taper off benzodiazepines while attending an outpatient drug rehab program.
-Although, an acute inpatient stay may be recommended if you have severe drug dependence.
+An acute inpatient stay may be recommended if you have severe drug dependence.

 Inpatient medical detox can offer: